Robert Yerachmiel Sniderman, MFA

 Courses Offered

-FAIR 201 Artistic Research; FAIR 202A Installing Memory*; FAIR 203A Social Relationships & Responsibilities: Theme - Art & Power; FAIR 337 Berlin: City of Remembering and Forgetting (Global Learning Program); FAIR 336H Walking in Ethnocidal Places*; FAIR 336V Constructing Interventions; FAIR 336V Durational Contemplation; FAIR 336V Visual & Sonic Poetics.
+FAIR 201 Artistic Research; FAIR 202A Installing Memory; FAIR 203A Art and Power; FAIR 337 Berlin: City of Remembering and Forgetting (Global Learning Program); FAIR 336H Walking in Ethnocidal Places; FAIR 336V Constructing Interventions; FAIR 336H Durational Contemplation; FAIR 336V Visual & Sonic Poetics; FAIR 336H Experimental Theatre; FAIR 336V Advanced Installation Art.